-- 94. Mr. Kernan does not recall signing an enrollment agreement with Lambda, and upon information and belief did not sign one.
-The failure to obtain a signed enrollment agreement is a violation of California law.
-See Cal.
-Educ.
-Code § 94902(a). - 95.
-Shortly after starting at Lambda, Mr. Kernan realized that the quality of instruction was also far below what was advertised.
-Lambda's website advertised top-of-the-line curriculum that is "designed to get you hired" and touted "experienced industry expert" instructors.
+Nguyen would have investigated the web development education at other schools, rather than signing an ISA that indebted her to up to \$30,000 of tuition at Lambda. - 80.
+Ms. Nguyen quickly realized that the quality of instruction was far below what was advertised.
+Lambda's website advertised a top-of-the-line curriculum that is "designed to get you hired" and touted "experienced industry expert" instructors.
 One statement on its website provided that "Lambda's instructional staff hail from the top companies and universities in the world," and listed Apple, Google, Stanford, and NASA as examples: